AL333Z/arduino-parking/README.md

 #Hardware
 ![](arduino-parking_bb.png)

 #Credits

-The idea has been taken from [here](https://sarpur.wordpress.com/2012/08/18/arduino-uno-parking-sensor/).
+The original idea has been taken from [here](https://sarpur.wordpress.com/2012/08/18/arduino-uno-parking-sensor/).